akkc01/DevOps/Linux/ Linux Basic .md

 ## What is Linux?
--Linux is an open-source operating system kernel that serves as the core part of many operating systems.
+Linux is an open-source operating system kernel that serves as the core part of many operating systems.
 Distributions (distros) like Ubuntu, CentOS, Debian, and Fedora package Linux with additional software to provide a complete OS.

 ### The Linux Command Line (Terminal)
 The Linux command line is a powerful interface that allows you to interact with the system by typing text commands.
 It's essential for performing administrative tasks and automating processes.